deanrad/omnibus-rxjs/README.md

 }
 ```

-Note that any handlings that are in progress when the component is unmounted will be automatically canceled (if they support it by returning Observables).
+### Testing

-Note also how the specs read for each component:
+Note how the specs read for each component:

 ```
 describe: CounterButton